masoud-bahrami/HATEOAS.Net/README.md

 **# HATEOAS.Net**

- **[Hypermedia](https://en.wikipedia.org/wiki/Hypermedia)** is the core part of REST API.
+ **[Hypermedia](https://en.wikipedia.org/wiki/Hypermedia)** is the core component of REST API.
 Whiteout them it's just a service which uses HTTP verbs.

  As Roy Fielding(the creator of REST Architecture) states his 2000 PhD dissertation ( "Architectural Styles and the Design of Network-based Software Architectures") an REST Architecture has some design constrains.